2-Divine/Scrap-Mechanic-Hardcore-Mode-Test/README.md

 Files should show the path they need to be in.
 All files are in Scrap Mechanic Survival Folder.
 To find the Scrap Mechanic File folder open steam and select Scrap Mechanic.
 Next, Select the settings Icon, then select properties.
 Finally, select Local Files and Browse.

-At any point, if you want to revert these changes go back to local files, listed on line 4 and select Verify integrity of game files.
+At any point, if you want to revert these changes go back to local files, listed to find the game file and select Verify integrity of game files, instead of browse on the last step.
 This will reset all the game files.